The Good Girl, the Good Friend, and the Guy With Secrets: Relatable Characters in a New Teen Romance

 Final Thoughts

 In this young adult romance, you’ll find lots of real emotion and all the messiness that comes with flawed characters who struggle to know what to do with their feelings.
 But, at the end of the day, these characters really just want to be happy.
-But they have different ideas about what that looks like and different ways of getting there.
+They have different ideas about what that looks like, though, and different ways of getting there.

 All of this helps to make “What Happens After You Confess Your Feelings to Someone?” an authentic and relatable story.
-So, if you’re looking for a new high school romance that you can dive into, I hope to see you in the What Happens After You Confess membership!
+So, if you’re looking for a new high school romance that you can dive into, don’t wait another second to check this one out!

 ~ Ashley C.